bschulz81/AcceleratedLinearAlgebra/README.md

 It is planned to include support for the message passing interface in the future.

 A cmakelists.txt file is supplied.
-Currently, the library is known to compile with Nvidia's nvc++ compiler, as well as with the Clang compiler, which produces many warnings, since its openacc support is at the beginning of the implementation.
-Compilation with Gcc currently produces an internal compiler error.
+Currently, the library is known to compile on linux with Nvidia's nvc++ compiler, as well as with the Clang compiler, which produces many warnings, since its openacc support is at the beginning of the implementation.
+Compilation with Gcc 14.2.1, 15.0 currently produces an internal compiler error: https://gcc.gnu.org/bugzilla/show_bug.cgi?id=118590 .
+For Windows support, one would have to add Windows specific support for memory mapped files.

 The cmakelists.txt creates a project for a simple test application that demonstrates some of the usage of the library with a bit documentation.